 Redefinition of the Kilogram

 One of the most significant recent developments is the redefinition of the kilogram.
-Historically, the kilogram was defined by a physical artifact, the IPK.
-However, this artifact is subject to minute changes over time, making it an unstable standard.
-In 2019, the kilogram was redefined based on fundamental physical constants, specifically Planck's constant.
+In practice, historically, the kilogram was defined by a physical artifact, the IPK.
+Still, this artifact is subject to minute changes over time, making it an unstable standard.
+But in 2019, the kilogram was redefined based on fundamental physical constants, specifically Planck's constant.
 This new definition ensures a more stable and accurate standard for mass measurement.

 Increased Precision in Conversions